scottellis/oe-build-essentials-project/README.md

 package by editing the oe-build-essentials/DEBIAN/control file and rebuilding the deb file.

 If you are customizing, then after your edits, run the following command to rebuild the deb.

     $ cd oe-build-essentials-project
     $ dpkg-deb -b oe-build-essentials

 To install the oe-build-essentials.deb run the following:

     $ sudo dpkg -i oe-build-essentials.deb
     $ sudo apt-get -f install

 The apt-get call does the real installation and will give you a list of what's going to happen and a chance to abort before it does anything.

 Package List
 -------

-The list of packages come from the Gumstix recommendations here http://www.gumstix.org/software-development/open-embedded/61-using-the-open-embedded-build-system.html
+The list of packages come from the Gumstix recommendations here: http://www.gumstix.org/software-development/open-embedded/61-using-the-open-embedded-build-system.html

 Here's the list